 Manual Handling Training for Healthcare Workers in Ireland

-Healthcare Course
+Healthcare Manual Handling Course

-HSA Compliant Training
+HSA Compliant - CPD Accredited

-- Patient handling and transfer techniques
+- Patient handling and safe transfer techniques

 - HIQA and HSA compliance guidance

-- Instant certificate download
+- Instant digital certificate on completion

-- Complete in 45 minutes online
+- Complete in approximately 45 minutes

 Manual Handling Training for Healthcare Professionals in Ireland

-Healthcare Roles Requiring Manual Handling Training
+Healthcare Roles That Require Manual Handling Training

 Nurses

-Staff nurses, clinical nurse managers, and nursing students in all settings
+Staff nurses, clinical nurse managers, and nursing students

 Care Assistants

-Healthcare assistants in hospitals, nursing homes, and home care services
+Healthcare assistants in hospitals, nursing homes, and home care

 Hospital Porters